The Untold Truth Of Adam And Eve

 The belly button question

 It seems like such a minor thing: Did Adam and Eve have belly buttons?
-But it's been a theological nightmare for millennia.
-If they had them, then they have the scar of a gestation that never occurred, so why would God put it there?
+But it's been a theological nightmare for millennia: If they had them, then they have the scar of a gestation that never occurred, so why would God put it there?
 On the other hand, if they didn't have belly buttons, then how were they perfect representations of humans?

-Fundamentalist Christians tend to be Team No Belly Button.
-Writing for Creation Ministries International, one said there would be no reason for God to create Adam and Eve with "a false indication that they had developed in a mother's womb."
-The book "Did Adam and Eve Have Navels?" records a Congressional committee getting involved in the debate in 1944, when it objected to a pamphlet given to soldiers that included an image of Adam and Eve with belly buttons, saying this was an insult to fundamentalists.
+Fundamentalist Christians tend to be "Team No Belly Button," with some asserting that there would be no reason for God to create Adam and Eve with one.
+A Congressional committee got involved in the debate in 1944, when it objected to a pamphlet given to soldiers that included an image of Adam and Eve with belly buttons, claiming that it was an insult to fundamentalists.
+The debate has also been a huge problem for artists through the centuries.
+Some just added a few convenient navel-covering leaves, and many left Adam and Eve with completely smooth stomachs.
+But after the Renaissance, most included belly buttons simply because they looked weird without them.

 Genesis says nothing about the forbidden fruit being an apple

 But it was John Milton who really cemented the image when he called the forbidden fruit an apple twice in "Paradise Lost."
-After that, pretty much all artists depicted Adam and Eve eating an apple, and today it's weird to think of it as anything else.
+After that, pretty much all artists depicted Adam and Eve eating an apple, and today it's unusual to think of it as anything else.

 Eve's sin meant women didn't get to use pain meds in childbirth for a long time

-An article in the Journal of Anesthesia History says Martin Luther wrote that women should be thrilled they got to "gloriously suffer" to bring forth babies.
-A (male) New England pastor once opined that alleviating the pain of women in childbirth would "deprive God of the pleasure of their deep, earnest cries of help."
+According to the Journal of Anesthesia History, Martin Luther once wrote that women should be thrilled that they got to "gloriously suffer" to bring forth babies, and a (male) New England pastor once opined that alleviating the pain of women in childbirth would "deprive God of the pleasure of their deep, earnest cries of help."
+This theological argument resulted in a huge backlash when pain medication started being used during labor in the 1800s.
+Since God allegedly demanded that there be pain, taking it away was sacrilegious.
+Even today, some people still feel this way.

 Islam has a slightly different Adam and Eve story